sauradeep93/molsim_workflow/README.md

 # Usage
 Each of the python files can be run independently or together.

-python opt_local_pc.py will take in a batch of cif files and compute steps 1 to 5.
+'python opt_localpc.py' will take in a batch of cif files and compute steps 1 to 5.
+This version is ideal to run on local computers for number of structures in the order of 100's.

-To run these scripts individually on a cluster, we suggest looking at the examples provided in the examples_run.zip folder
+For evaluating 1000's of structures, it might be benefecial to run these scripts individually on a remote cluster, and for that we suggest looking at the examples provided in the examples_run.zip folder